 - a crooked or misplaced bone blocking the tear duct from the nasal cavity

 Other symptoms caused by conditions like a cold can worsen symptoms of a blocked tear duct.

 The symptoms of a blocked tear duct can look a lot like an eye infection such as pink eye.
 The signs of a blocked tear duct usually begin during the first few days or weeks of a newborn’s life.
 Symptoms might include:

 - mildly swollen and red eyelids (the eyes should not be red)

 - eyelids that stick together

 - green-yellow discharge

-In newborns, many times the blocked ducts is a result of the membrane not opening at birth, so there's not really a good way to prevent that from happening.
+In newborns, many times the blocked ducts result from the membrane not opening at birth.
+There’s no good way to prevent this from happening.

-But you can monitor your baby once they are born.
-Of course, be sure to never smoke around your baby or allow smoking in your house.
-Smoke, aside from other dangerous health hazards, can irritate your baby's nasal passages and make the blockage worse.
+However, you can monitor your baby for symptoms.
+Be sure to never smoke around your baby or allow smoking in your house.
+Smoke, and other potential hazards like dry air, can irritate your baby’s nasal passages and make the symptoms of the blockage worse.

 You can also try some at-home remedies, like massage or a warm washcloth, to clear the eyes and help relieve your baby’s discomfort.